-A list of the types of research that may qualify for an exempt determination is found online on the HRPP | IRB website in the Study Risk Levels Guidance, Study Risk Levels | Rutgers Research.
+A list of the types of research that may qualify for an exempt determination is found online on the HRPP | IRB website in the Study Risk Levels Guidance, https://research.rutgers.edu/node/1578.

 Expedited Review

 Not all research that requires IRB review warrants review by the full IRB at a convened meeting.
 Federal regulations permit certain types of research to be reviewed by a designated member of the IRB or a subcommittee, thereby, 'expediting' the IRB review process.
 A designated member of the IRB will then periodically review the research-no less than once a year-to monitor its progress.
 Two general categories of research can qualify for expedited review: